meatnordrink/notebook/directions_at_uplift.md

 * Build a separate app in React, to test a unified codebase.
 Something like a food journal, mindfulness, whatever.

 ### Swift
 * Something I could do in the current app?
+* Develop a version of a current module entirely in Swift

 ### Java/Kotlin
 * "" the new Android app